 Related: Check out Nature Sun Catchers Made With Recycled Items

-Here’s How I Made the Rainbows:
+Here’s How I Made the Rainbow Activity Boards:

 Make your rainbow board.
 I used 2 different sized bowls to trace half circles on my cardboard.
 Next I cut it out with an X Acto knife.
 This doesn’t need to be perfect because it will be covered in flowers!